Runic Revolt Preview

 “I cut my feet,” she answered.
 He took one foot at a time, peering at her wounds.
 His expression darkened.

 “On the glass,” he stated.
-It wasn’t a question.
-She nodded.
+It wasn’t a question, but she nodded.
 His jawline rippled, and he scooped her up in his arms, bringing her back to the waves lapping at the sandy beach.
 He lowered her gently into the water, rinsing the sand from her wounds, then turned back toward the house.
 “Come on,” he urged Darren.

 “No,” Tessa blurted out, clutching him tightly.
 “I don’t wanna go back inside.”

 Dad hesitated, then turned toward the street instead of the house.
-He walked back to the sidewalk, stopping before the street.
-To Tessa’s surprise, the streets were packed with people - kids and adults - all of them looking upward.
+He walked back to the sidewalk, stopping there.
+To Tessa’s surprise, the streets were packed with people – kids and adults – all of them looking upward.

-Tessa looked up, following their gaze, and saw a dozen large black objects floating high in the sky, just below the clouds.
+Tessa followed their gaze, and saw a dozen large black objects floating high in the sky, just below the clouds.
 They descended slowly, spreading over the city.